 Testing and Contact Tracing

-Regular testing of the GV community is a critical part of the work of the Virus Action Team to control the spread of COVID-19 on campus, mitigating risk.
+Testing of the GVSU community is a critical part of the work of the Virus Action Team to control the spread of COVID-19 on campus, mitigating risk.
 Funded by GVSU, testing began in late August 2020 and will continue until it is no longer needed.
 Purposes of the program include: 1) to identify individuals who are infected so that we can provide them support, isolate positive individuals, and identify others who need to be quarantined; 2) to monitor and anticipate the spread of COVID-10 on campus, including in comparison to the spread in Ottawa and Kent counties.

-Friday 9 a.m. – 1 p.m.
+- Mondays and Tuesdays from 9 a.m. to 1 p.m.

 An Introduction to COVID-19 Testing

 Contact tracing is the process of quickly identifying, assessing, and managing people who have been exposed to a disease to prevent additional transmission.

 What is Contact Tracing?